The Sacred Bridge: Carta's Atlas of the Biblical World

 Carta's New Century Handbook and Atlas of the Bible

 This atlas by Anson F. Rainey and R. Steven Notley is the concise version of the authors’ earlier more expanded atlas entitled The Sacred Bridge: Carta's Atlas of the Biblical World.
 This concise version is equally rich in its content, graphics and scholarship.
-This version is often out of print although online new and used book sellers will sometimes have copies available.
-This is a valuable resource alternative to the more comprehensive Sacred Bridge edition.

 Zondervan Atlas of the Bible

 This atlas by Dr. Carl Rasmussen is another worthy historical and geographical atlas of biblical events.
-This resources provides engaging text with over one hundred full-color, multidimensional maps created with the help of Digital Elevation Modeling data.
+This resource provides engaging text with over one hundred full-color, multidimensional maps created with the help of Digital Elevation Modeling data.
 It concludes with chapters on the history of Jerusalem, the disciplines of historical geography, and a comprehensive listing of historical place-names.

 The New Moody Atlas of the Bible